 In 1835, when the government established farms for the Kanza Indians, he returned to his mission work with that tribe.
 He died in 1842 and was succeeded by Reverend J.T.
 Peery in 1844.

-In 1839 a manual labor school was started in connection with the Shawnee Mission.
+In 1839 a manual labor school was started with the Shawnee Mission.
 It was located a short distance southwest of the original mission and was attended by children of other tribes.
-The first year the enrollment was 72, including 27 Shawnee, 16 Delaware, 8 Peoria, 7 Potawatomie, 6 Kanza, 3 Kickapoo, and 1 each of the Munsee, Osage, and Gros Ventre.
+In the first year, the enrollment was 72, including 27 Shawnee, 16 Delaware, eight Peoria, seven Potawatomie, six Kanza, three Kickapoo, and one each of the Munsee, Osage, and Gros Ventre.
 The attendance in 1851 reached over 100 and included several Wyandot, Omaha, and Ottawa students.
-The building also served for a brief time as a temporary capital of the Kansas “Bogus Legislature.”
-It continues to stand as a Kansas State Historical Site which features three historic buildings, period rooms, and exhibits in Fairway, Kansas.
+The building also served as a temporary capital of the Kansas “Bogus Legislature for a brief time.”
+It is a Kansas State Historic Site with three historic buildings, period rooms, and exhibits in Fairway, Kansas.

-Three Protestant missions were started in the year 1837.
+Three Protestant missions were started in 1837.
 The Methodists established one among the Potawatomie where Osawatomie now stands; the Baptists opened one on the Marais des Cygnes River near the present city of Ottawa, and Reverends S.M.
 Irvin and William Hamilton started a Presbyterian mission among the Ioway, and Sac and Fox not far from the present town of Highland in Doniphan County, on the emigrant road from St. Joseph westward.
 This mission still stands as a museum.

 A Baptist mission was opened among the Wea Indians in 1840 by Dr. David Lykins.
-It was located about a mile east of the present city of Paola and continued as a useful and successful institution for many years.
-From this time until 1847 there is no record of the establishment of new missions in Kansas.
+It was located about a mile east of Paola and continued as a useful and successful institution for many years.
+From this time until 1847, there is no record of establishing new missions in Kansas.
 In 1847 there was a revival of mission work.
 A Baptist mission was opened among the Miami about ten miles southeast of the present city of Paola, near the site of the old Miami village on the Marais des Cygnes River.
 The same year the Catholics established a mission among the Osage.
-This mission, which was founded by Reverend John Schoenmaker, was located just east of the Neosho River, where La Croix and Van Quickenborn had engaged in missionary work some 20 or 25 years before.
-A school was opened and the place was known as “Osage Mission” for almost 50 years, or until it was changed to St. Paul by the act of the legislature, April 12, 1895.
+This mission, which Reverend John Schoenmaker founded, was located just east of the Neosho River, where La Croix and Van Quickenborn had engaged in missionary work some 20 or 25 years before.
+A school was opened, and the place was known as “Osage Mission” for almost 50 years, or until it was changed to St. Paul by the act of the legislature on April 12, 1895.

-A Methodist mission was opened among the Shawnee in Douglas County in 1848 with Reverend Abraham Still in charge.
+A Methodist mission was opened among the Shawnee in Douglas County in 1848, with Reverend Abraham Still in charge.
 It was located not far from the mouth of the Wakarusa River and was abandoned in 1857.

-About 1860 or 1861 a mission was established among the Sac and Fox on the Osage River about six miles east of the line between Osage and Franklin Counties by a Methodist minister named Duvall and his wife.
-Some years later it was removed to a point about a mile southwest of the present town of Quenemo.
+About 1860 or 1861, a mission was established among the Sac and Fox on the Osage River about six miles east of the line between Osage and Franklin Counties by a Methodist minister named Duvall and his wife.
+Some years later, it was removed to a point about a mile southwest of the present town of Quenemo.
 This was the only Indian mission ever established in Osage County.

-About the Article: The majority of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
+About the Article: Most of this historic text was published in Kansas: A Cyclopedia of State History, Volume I; edited by Frank W. Blackmar, A.M.
 Ph.
 D.; Standard Publishing Company, Chicago, IL 1912.
 However, the text that appears on this page is not verbatim, as additions, updates, and editing have occurred.